 Step-by-Step Instructions

-- Add fish and cook for 3–4 minutes per side, or until blackened on the outside and opaque and flaky inside.
-Set aside to rest, then flake into large chunks.
+Add the fish to the pan and cook for three to four minutes per side, resisting the urge to move it too soon so a deep crust can form.
+The fish is done when it is blackened on the outside and opaque and flaky inside.
+Transfer it to a plate to rest, then flake it into large, meaty chunks.

 Can I use frozen mahi mahi?

-Absolutely!
-Just make sure to thaw it fully and pat it dry before seasoning.
+Absolutely.
+Just be sure to thaw it fully in the refrigerator and pat it thoroughly dry before seasoning, so it sears properly instead of steaming.

 How spicy is the blackened seasoning?